sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 It is also possible that there is an algebraic solution to your equation, and SymPy has not implemented an appropriate algorithm.
-If that happens, or SymPy returns an empty set when there is a mathematical solution (indicating a bug in SymPy), please post it on the [mailing list](https://groups.google.com/g/sympy), or open an issue on [SymPy's GitHub page](https://github.com/sympy/sympy/issues).
+If that happens, or SymPy returns an empty set or list when there is a mathematical solution (indicating a bug in SymPy), please post it on the [mailing list](https://groups.google.com/g/sympy), or open an issue on [SymPy's GitHub page](https://github.com/sympy/sympy/issues).
 Until the issue is resolved, you can